Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Explainable Representation of FSCs via Amalgamation with DTs

-In this section, we formally outline how explainability can be integrated into an FSC using decision trees (DTs).
-We introduce a specific data structure called DT-FSC to facilitate this.
-Next, we discuss a particular scenario where FSCs (and their corresponding DT-FSCs) can be built using an iterative approach, which simplifies the explanation process.
-For this scenario, we also introduce a specialized data structure which provides decision-tree representations that are equally explainable but more compact.
+In this section, we formally describe how explainability of FSCs can be enhanced using DTs by introducing a specific data structure we call \emph{DT-FSC}.
+We then discuss its general applicability and further describe a particular scenario where FSCs (and their corresponding DT-FSCs) can be built using an iterative approach, which simplifies the explanation process.
+For this scenario, we also introduce a specialized data structure that offers the same level of explainability in a more compact form.